Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Because it only carries 7.5 pounds of foam, the Mustang Survival Khimera at times felt like wearing little at all.
 This was especially noticeable when sailing small craft and needing to move about the cockpit while changing tack.

 For the greatest mobility, go with an inflatable PFD like the NRS Zephyr.
-For activities like standup paddleboarding or swimming from a kayak, our testers all grabbed for this vest, which rides like a fanny pack when not needed.
+For activities like standup paddleboarding or swimming from a kayak, we all grabbed for this vest, which rides like a fanny pack when not needed.
 The tradeoff here is the need to get the PFD over your head once inflated, but in low-consequence water, we agreed that the mobility was worth it.

 Pockets and Organization